AustinFrankel/study-share/SUPABASE_SETUP_COMPLETE.md

 ALTER TABLE public.users ENABLE ROW LEVEL SECURITY;

+-- Drop old policies
+DO $$
+BEGIN
   DROP POLICY IF EXISTS "Public can view users" ON public.users;
   DROP POLICY IF EXISTS "Users can update own profile" ON public.users;
+  DROP POLICY IF EXISTS "Users can insert own profile" ON public.users;
+END $$;

 CREATE POLICY "Public can view users"
   ON public.users FOR SELECT